Clinical Trials and the IBC

 - In the Study Objectives section (1a and 1b), include a description of the project and briefly describe the goals/specific aims of the clinical trial.

-- Fill in the Human Gene Transfer sections 5a through 5h as appropriate.
+- Fill in the Human Clinical Trials sections 5a through 5h as appropriate.
+Please note that the questions and wording of this section have been updated as of June 2022.
 If the investigational product does not meet the definition of HGT, please still complete section 5 and modify your responses to fit the product being used.
 We are working to change the wording in the section to fit all potential IPs (not just HGT).

 - Complete the Safety section (7) of the application.